 2. Some Like It Hot

-The film is known for its witty dialogue, physical humor, and comedic performances by the cast, particularly Monroe, who plays the band's singer, Sugar Kane.
-The film also features a memorable score by Adolph Deutsch and includes several popular songs of the era, such as “I Wanna Be Loved By You.”
+The movie is famous for its clever conversations, slapstick comedy, and amusing acts by the ensemble, especially Monroe, who takes on the role of Sugar Kane, the band singer.
+The film also showcases a remarkable soundtrack composed by Adolph Deutsch and incorporates various well-liked songs from that time, including the hit “I Wanna Be Loved By You.”

 One person stated, “One of the funniest movie endings of all time.”